kaaengine/kaa/docs/reference/engine.rst

 .. _Scene.time:
 .. attribute:: Scene.time

     Returns a lifetime of a Scene, in miliseconds.
-The time is tracked only for the current scene.
+The counter is being incremented only if the Scene is active.

 Instance methods: